 In March 2020, the Company's board of directors approved the Company's 2020 Employment Inducement Incentive Plan ("the 2020 Plan"), to provide for grants to newly hired employees as a material inducement for them to commence employment with the Company.
 The 2020 Plan initially reserved 110,000 shares for the issuance of stock options, and in November 2020, the Company reserved an additional 150,000 shares of common stock for future issuance under the 2020 Plan.
+In February 2023, the Company reserved an additional 300,000 shares of common stock for future issuance under the 2020 Plan.
 Awards granted under the 2020 Plan expire no later than ten years from the date of grant.
 For stock options, the option price shall not be less than 100% of the estimated fair value on the day of grant.
 Options granted typically vest over a four-year period but may be granted with different vesting terms.
 Unvested options not exercised at the time of an employee's termination of employment are added back to the 2020 Plan.
-As of December 31, 2022, there were in aggregate 246,000 shares of common stock authorized for issuance under the 2020 Plan.
+As of December 31, 2023, there were in aggregate 542,000 shares of common stock authorized for issuance under the 2020 Plan.